nabeelsana/Udacity_ML_Engineer_MS_AZURE_Project_Operationalizing_ML/README.md

 We then published best models obtained.
 Publishing the model provided a REST endpoint and primary key which enables usto rerun the pipeline using HTTP library.

-We then consumed model using Swagger.
-Once the model was deployed we used a python script to interact with it using a python script by providing URI and primary key.
+We then consumed model using Swagger service.
+Once the model was deployed we used a python script to interact with the endpoint using a python script by providing URI and primary key.
 Model end point returned output in expected format so we were sure that our deployment was successful.

 ##Future improvement in the project